If you live in the eastern part of the United States, where hot springs are scarce, you have come to the right place.

 It seems that I have unexpectedly touched a part of history, and this hot springs have a long history too.

-It was in 1778 that a white man discovered hot springs that had been used by the Cherokee tribe of American Indians.
+It was in 1778 that whites discovered the hot springs used by the Native American Cherokee tribe.

 In the early 1800s, with the opening of the railroad, the area was developed rapidly as a resort.